zenimages/devart-template/project_posts/2014-03-24-Developing-First-Prototype.md

 I've found that there are some palettes already available, and the first prominent one was Pantone TCX, because it contains not only 2100 color codes but also the names for them.
 I was playing with apps that can show RGB values for these colors (plenty of them are available in Google Play) and the idea to create ZenImages just came like a shot.

-I've started from a local HTML file and GVIM editor, step-by-step incorporating the widget, the scroll and the JavaScript logic, built around the Google Images interface:
+I've quickly started from a local HTML file and GVIM editor, step-by-step incorporating the widget, the scroll and the JavaScript logic, built around the Google Images interface:

 ![GVIM](../project_images/gvim.png?raw=true)

 I've used [Inkscape](http://www.inkscape.org/) to draw a [circle pointer](https://github.com/zenimages/devart-template/blob/master/project_code/selectedColor.png) and then embedded it as data-URL, because the script must be standalone.

-The script is developed and debugged as [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) extension in Firefox and in Google Chrome, while later is used to find _redundant_ elements in the Google interface with DevTools:
+Develompent is done as [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) extension in Firefox and in Google Chrome, while later is used to find _redundant_ elements in the Google interface with DevTools:

 ![DevTools](../project_images/devtools.png?raw=true)

+These elements are then removed by the widget to build a simple and minimalistic interface.
+It also detects the current color from a search query and places the circle pointer onto it.

 Of course, the [Makefile](https://github.com/zenimages/devart-template/blob/master/project_code/Makefile) quickly evolves.